yl238/anom-detect/README.md

-# anom-detect
+# Anom-detect
-Pytorch implementations of anomaly detection algorithms
+Pytorch implementations of anomaly detection algorithms on the OCT data
+* Variational Autoencoder (VAE)
+* Plan Autoencoder
+* PCA
+* GANs (if possible)